-Windows Phone 'Cortana' personal assistant detailed in new leaks and screenshotsAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 'Cortana' personal assistant detailed in new leaks and screenshotsAlex Wagner - Editorial Director of News and Content

 Microsoft's upcoming Windows Phone 8.1 "Blue" update is expected to bring with it a number of major new features to the Live Tile-based platform, including the oft-requested notification center.
 Another big Windows Phone 8.1 addition will reportedly be a new personal assistant dubbed "Cortana," and today some more details on he virtual helper have surfaced.